Skip to main content

 • She struggled with mental illness and had considered traveling to be killed in the Netherlands.

-• Despite not having any physical illness, not being a resident of Oregon, and not undergoing a waiting period, Mihich was able to be killed, even though she repeatedly admitted that she didn't actually want to die.
+• Despite not having any physical illness, not being a resident of Washington, and not undergoing a waiting period, Mihich was able to be killed, even though she repeatedly admitted that she didn't actually want to die.

 The Details: